Frequently Asked Questions

 Q: Do I have to live in White County to become a member?

 A: Definitely Not.
 Many of our members are from neighboring counties.
 We even had a registered member who lived in Alaska!
-The more, the merrier.
+Come to a meeting and get to know us!

 Q: How do you keep the judges from knowing who the authors are?